Problems are rare, but all procedures have some risk. The doctor will go over some problems that could happen, such as:

 Allergic reaction to the injected material

 Some people worry about the use of radioactive material in a bone scan.
-The amount of radioactivity is small, though larger than you would receive from common
+The amount of radioactivity is small and passes from the body in 2 to 3 days.

 What to Expect